Merciless210/dockerfiles/minecraft-forge-dynmap/README.md

 ```
 To detach container press CTL+P, then CTL+Q
 To reattach container use: ```docker attach [container.name]```
-To find a running container name use: docker -ps
+To find a running container name use: docker ps

 ## JAVA
 ```